AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 out the door?
 Before late sunlight outlined

-her path and I came to believe in God
+her path and I came to believe in God as

-didn’t imagine tears as more than waves
+can’t imagine tears as more than waves

 of salt water under the bridge of my glasses.